-Another colorful bird that visits the BC coastal region is the yellow warbler.
+Another colorful bird that visits the Pacific Northwest coastal region is the yellow warbler.
 This bird is not endemic and may be found anywhere from Alaska to Peru.
 The male has thin red streaks on its chest and a red cap.
-It is common throughout coast, especially found in alder and trembling aspen groves.
+It is common throughout the coast, especially found in alder and trembling aspen groves.

 To distinguish between male and female yellow warblers, you have to observe their chest features.
 As mentioned above, the male has reddish streaks on his chest and the female has duller coloring with very faint red streaks or no streaks at all.